-Among the estimated 450 consumer credit reporting companies, the top four players account for just more than an estimated 60.0% of total market revenue, thus signaling a high level of concentration.
-In the three years to 2019, the number of suppliers has been falling as operators have consolidated, thereby fueling...
+Among the estimated 200 consumer credit reporting service providers, the top four players account for just more than an estimated 60.0% of total market revenue, thus signaling a high level of concentration.
+In the three years to 2020, the number of suppliers has been falling as operators have consolidated, thereby...
 Subscribe to learn more.

 Questions to ask potential suppliers

 Profit margins are generally high in this market.
 How does this affect service flexibility and pricing?

 What cost controls do you have in place regarding aggregating and processing your database information?